 C-Diff or Clostridium difficile colitis is an inflammation of the colon caused by the Clostridium difficile bacteria.
 C. Diff bacteria are present all around us, in the air, water, soil, and fecal matter of humans and animals.
 Many people have the bacteria present in their intestines and never experience any adverse effects.

-Problems with the existing C. Diff bacteria often emerge when you take antibiotics to kill bacterial infection and kill off the good bacteria that keep Clostridium difficile in check.
+Problems with the existing C. Diff bacteria often emerge when you take antibiotics to get rid of bacterial infection and get rid of the good bacteria that keep Clostridium difficile in check.
 You can also become infected with Clostridium difficile through contact with contaminated clothing or sheets and then proceed to touch your mouth or nose.

 It is also the active ingredient in electrolyzed water, which is used for green cleaning and sanitizing.
-Finally, hypochlorous acid is the ingredient that gives bleach to its anti-microbial power.
+Finally, hypochlorous acid is the ingredient that gives bleach its antimicrobial power.

 As previously noted, hypochlorous acid is a naturally occurring product in the human body.
 However, it can be artificially created outside the body as well.

 Hypochlorous acid is quite safe for use in the healthcare and the medical environment as a disinfectant.
 Hospitals here in the United States use it to destroy bacteria as it is highly effective.
 It has also been approved by the Food and Drug Administration (FDA) for use as in wound healing, wound care, and eye care products.